Local Power

 EVs in Australia

 Almost every car manufacturer in the world has announced they will be building EVs.
-Today in Australia we have or soon will have (in alphabetical order):
+Australia has a growing list of EV options.
+Follow the links to some information sheets put out by the AEVA - Australian Electric Vehicle Assocition (in alphabetical order):

 • Audi e-tron